Autopilot (AIOps Module)

 • Unlocked Template Thresholds Detected

-Looks for threshold checks assigned to a device by a device template that have any of its configuration settings unlocked (i.e., editable within the device configuration, overriding the settings of the device template that assigned it) and reports all unlocked thresholds found.
+This model looks for threshold checks assigned to a managed device by a device template that has any of its configuration settings unlocked (i.e., editable within the device configuration, overriding the settings of the device template that assigned it).

 Environmental Integration